Matchstic/Xen-HTML/README.md

 The core of Xen HTML's rendering is handled as a shared (but static) library, linked into each dylib.
 Any changes here should always be tested on as many versions of iOS as reasonably possible.

+You will need to use the Xcode 11 toolchain for development at the time of writing, otherwise arm64e slices that are generated will be backwards incompatible.
+See: https://github.com/nahtedetihw/Xcode11Toolchain

 ### Future plans

 As part of a modernisation project, the following are going to be built at some point: